Project Peach

 The main symptoms of sea creature stings are intense pain where you're stung and an itchy rash.

-Jellyfish and Portuguese man-of-war stings can also cause raised circular areas on the skin (welts).
+Jellyfish and Portuguese man-of-war stings can also cause raised stripes on the skin (welts).

 Do